||"dawnbreak in the west"|

 The Bagratid history

 In 1978, Robert Thomson translated Movses into English.
 Thomson prepended an introduction, which you may read here.
-In it Thomson lists the following anachronisms which scholars had found in the text:
+In it Thomson lists the following anachronisms which Movses had missed, and which later scholars hadn't:

 Thomson relies here upon Toumanoff, "The dates of the Pseudo-Moses of Chorence", Handes Amsorya 75 (1961).

 Opinion today is divided.
 The Armenian historian Robert Bedrosian accepts Thomson, as do most Western scholars.
+Andrew M Watson thought Movses was interpolated.
 On Wikipedia, to which I ain't linking, one can find a bevy of pro-Armenian hasbara defending the early date for Movses presented as if it were the last word.
 Nicolas Wade accepts Movses at face value, perhaps for the sake of argument.

 Thomson goes further and sees Movses as a supporter of the Bagratunis, Bagratids as a Greek might put it.
 The era most friendly to Bagratid partisans would be the later 700s AD, when the 'Abbasids were generally sponsoring the Bagratids.
 Movses dislikes the Mamikoneans, who were the Bagratids' rivals up to 773 AD; since the Mamikoneans dwindled after that, no-one had standing to rebut Movses's history.
 I agree there was little point in slandering Mamikoneans after 773 AD.
 We do need a date somewhere 630-770.